 This Pinocchio is quizzical, rash, and impulsive — a far cry from the dutiful Carlo.
 Hours after coming to life, he is wheeling around Geppetto’s workshop in a crazed whirligig, his spindly limbs jerking and spinning, smashing everything he touches.
 It’s delightful and also slightly threatening.
 Pinocchio is raw and unfinished, with nails and twigs still sticking out of him, ungainly movements, and chaotic behavior.
 But unlike most tellers of this tale, del Toro has no interest in smoothing these imperfections away.

 Pinocchio challenges every symbol and situation del Toro throws at him.
-“Why do people love him and not me?” he asks of a wooden Christ in the local church.
+“Why do people love him and not me?” he asks, looking at a wooden Christ in the local church.
 Count Volpe (Christoph Waltz), an avaricious circus ringmaster, and the Podestà (Ron Perlman), a Fascist official, both try to trick the credulous puppet into serving their interests.
 But where the wooden boy goes, anarchy tends to follow: into the presence of Il Duce himself, Mussolini, or into the belly of a giant, monstrous dogfish, or into a sepulchral afterlife where rabbits with exposed ribcages play cards.

 There’s a lot going on here.
 It’s a messy, episodic scheme for a film, and the filmmakers don’t hit every target they aim for.
 This is not a kids’ movie, although it sometimes has the mannerisms of one (and adventurous kids may get as much out of it as anyone else, if not more).
 In the later stages, elements of satire, parable, creature feature, dark fairy tale, and sweet sentimentality rub up against each other, not always harmoniously.
 But many of its threads are pure pleasure, such as the rivalry between Pinocchio and Count Volpe’s monkey puppeteer Sprezzatura.
 There’s more to this cunning, grotesque animal than meets the eye (and that’s before you realize its wordless screeches and yelps were supplied by no less an actor than Cate Blanchett).